glebqip/stargate_lua_screens/README.md

 This screens in dev now:
 * Dialing screen
-* IDC screen from season 1
+* Gate data screen from season 1
+* Gate active screen
+* Gate integrity screen(IDC)
+* Energy flux screen from film
+* Energy output screen from film
+* Energy output screen from series

 This screens is finished: